Make a Dangerous Driver Pay What’s Fair

 With a personal injury claim against someone who was driving under the influence of alcohol (DUI), you can make the driver and their insurance company pay what’s fair, so you can get beyond this traumatic experience.

-But drunk driving accidents are different from regular car wrecks.
+But drunk driving accidents are different from regular car accidents.
 They come with special considerations.

 An experienced DUI accident lawyer knows how to gain every advantage for you in a case against a drunk driver.
 Every day, the lawyers at Morgan, Collins, Yeast & Salyer stand up for Kentuckians and West Virginians hurt on the roads.